CypherRat/snipps/README.md

 4. Navigate to the directory where you extracted the extension files, and select it.

-Your unpacked extension should now be loaded and its ID should appear in the list of extensions on the Extensions management page.
-You should also see it in your Chrome toolbar.
-If you make any changes to your extension's code, you can click the **Reload** button on your extension's card on the Extensions page to update it.

 Please note that unpacked extensions are intended for development and debugging.
-If you want to share your extension with others, you'll need to package it and submit it to the Chrome Web Store.